ssoehdata/Reinhard-Bader-Fortran/README.md

 # Reinhold Bader Fortran Resources
 #### Collection of Fortran resources from Reinhard Bader

 ##### I make no claim of ownership of these files.
-I created this both as a reference for myself as well as public "backup" repository for his teaching materials.
+I created this both as a reference for myself as well as a public "backup" repository for his teaching materials.
 ##### If anyone feels I should remove these from public view, please do not hesitate to contact me.

 ### Reinhold's Github repositories on Fortran: